• HR

 What’s a limited-purpose HRA?

 Limited-purpose HRAs allow you to reimburse your employees for expenses such as dental, vision, and preventive care costs.
-You can offer this limited-purpose HRA in conjunction with a group HDHP, allowing your employees the opportunity to use HSAs to save for future medical expenses.
+You can offer this limited-purpose HRA in conjunction with a group HDHP, allowing your employees the opportunity to use HSAs to save for future medical-related out-of-pocket expenses.
 It cannot, however, reimburse any costs associated with the employee’s HDHP deductible.

 A limited-purpose QSEHRA is compatible with an HSA, but only if coupled with a premium-only QSEHRA (a QSEHRA that reimburses only premiums, not other health care expenses).